srmalins/srmalins.github.io/index.md

 ## Why Me?

-I have a Master's degree in Acupuncture and Oriental Medicine. including 450 graduate hours in biomedicine and 5 years of clinical experience in primary care and public health.
+I have a Master's degree in Acupuncture and Oriental Medicine. including 450 graduate hours in biomedicine, and 5 years of clinical experience in primary care and public health.
 Need someone to cut through the jib/jab on holistic health who also has two thumbs?

 /me points thumbs at self